History of the University of California, Los Angeles: Early research apparatus

 For the first two decades of its existence, UCLA was oriented towards training educators and toward the liberal arts.
 With the establishment of graduate studies and professional schools, the school gradually became more oriented toward scientific research.
 The School of Medicine was developed primarily as a research institution, the first of its kind on the West Coast.
 SWAC, one of the nation's first large computers, powered by vacuum tubes, was built at UCLA in 1950.
 IBM established the Western Data Processing Center at UCLA in 1956, an early support and regional training center for the use of computers for quantitative research.
 Other primitive computers obtained by the Center for Health Sciences and Department of Engineering were linked with SWAC to form an early Campus Computing Network.

 The library was also built up to 1,500,000 volumes, twelfth largest in the United States, and specialized branch libraries began to be established in major buildings on campus.

 UCLA's growth as a research institution coincided with its upgrade to co-equal status with UC Berkeley.
 Before 1951, even with its dramatic growth, it was reckoned as an off-site department of the main campus in Berkeley, and it was headed by a provost who reported to Berkeley's president.
 In 1951, however, the Regents transferred day-to-day leadership responsibilities for the Berkeley and Los Angeles campuses to chancellors.
 Both chancellors now reported as equals to the UC president, and were vested with considerable autonomy.

 The first "Golden Age" of UCLA athletics

-Henry Russell Sanders, football coach from 1949–57, led UCLA to 66 victories and a national championship in 1954 until his death in 1958, of a heart attack.
+Red Sanders, football coach from 1949–57, led UCLA to 66 victories and a national championship in 1954 until his death in 1958, of a heart attack.
 John Wooden's basketball teams began to become known.
 They won four Southern Division titles and were PCC champions three times.
 "Ducky" Drake's track teams won the PCC and NCAA championships in 1956.
 Bill Ackerman and J.D.
 Morgan's tennis teams won five national championships between 1950 and 1956, and the first ever NCAA national championship in volleyball was awarded to UCLA in 1956.